 I moved to the UK in the mid-80's and settled in London.

 I continued psychology studies at the postgraduate level in Middlesex University and gained Diploma in Health Psychology.
-At the same time, I trained as an RGN and begun working in the NHS, as a nurse and eventually as a manager in hospital.
+I also trained as an RGN and begun working for the NHS in varied hospital settings.
 Whilst working with acutely and chronically ill, I became interested in the experience of individuals suffering with persistent body distress and medically unexplained symptoms.

 As my career progressed, in particular whilst holding consecutive managerial posts in the NHS, I realised the extent to which the ill state of the health care system kept people trapped in the cycle of illness.
 The outmoded biomedical model that has continued to dominate medicine and psychiatry for all these years does not suffice, and in the market-oriented system controlled by profit-maximizing investors and power hungry politicians leads to disaster.
 Unable to take any effective action I left the system altogether.
 I chose to work independently as psychotherapist.

 I have worked in a therapeutic capacity for over 30 years in London.